How to split and merge PDFs

 These are page operations, not edits

-Splitting and merging never touch the content of a page, so they always work (even on scans) and the result is byte-for-byte the same pages, with the metadata carried over.
-In pdfblah they live under Tools, each with its own inputs.
+Splitting and merging never touch the content of a page, so they always work (even on scans): the result is byte-for-byte the same pages, metadata carried over.

 Split one PDF into several